 Introduction to SOA Interview Questions and Answers

 The architecture that provides services through a communication protocol is known as Service Oriented Architecture (SOA).
 The different services are provided independently of different products and technologies.
 It is implemented using SOAP protocol and can be easily imbibed in different applications.
 This architecture can assist in building applications that are reusable and interoperable with the specified business functionalities.
 It can also be built using different languages with SOA principles being followed.

-Now, if you are looking for a job which is related to SOA then you need to prepare for the 2019 SOA Interview Questions.
+Now, if you are looking for a job that is related to SOA then you need to prepare for the 2020 SOA Interview Questions.
 It is true that every interview is different as per the different job profiles.
 Here, we have prepared the important SOA Interview Questions and Answers which will help you get success in your interview.

 In this 2020 SOA Interview Questions article, we shall present 10 most essential and frequently used SOA interview questions.
 These questions will help students build their concepts around SOA and help them to crack the interview.

 Part 1 – SOA Interview Questions (Basic)